Nimra-Zahoor/demo-user-journey/README.md

-# Demo User Journey Tracker
+# Demo User Journey Analytics

 This is a **Next.js demo application** showcasing the [`user-journey-analytics`](https://www.npmjs.com/package/user-journey-analytics) npm package.
 This demo demonstrates how to integrate and use the journey tracking functionality in a real Next.js application.